 The IAF is a non-profit non-governmental organization set up in 1951 under French law.
 Its structure is laid out in the IAF Constitution, which defines the IAF as a federation of member organizations where decisions are made by a General Assembly.

-Article 1 - Name
+Article 1 - Name and Domicile

 1.1 Name and logo